When Can I Stop Using Distilled Water For Formula

 It is important to keep in mind that if a family lives in an area with very hard water or where the tap water has a strong taste or odor, then distilled water may still be recommended by a doctor.
 However, if this is not the case it is generally safe and beneficial to switch from distilled water to regular tap water after 6 months of age.

-See also Can't Get Distilled Water For Cpap
+See also Is Distilled Water Softened Water

 Transitioning from Distilled Water to Another Type of Formula